Data input and datatypes#

 2. int until ~2 billion, long much larger

-4. decimal (compared to float and double can represent monetary values exactly)
+4. decimal (compared to float and decimal can represent monetary values exactly)

 5. char